barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 from.
 On the other hand, this feels like too many.
 I'm a big fan of [only rolling when the outcome is in doubt][], so I'm not sure when I'd ask for a roll for a Simple or Easy task.
 Even a Routine task feels a bit much.
-I'd probably have the [glos:pc] succeed automatically at all of those (though, with a caveat: see the next section on timeframes).
+I'd probably have the [abbr:pc "PCs"] succeed automatically at all of those (though, with a caveat: see the next section on timeframes).